boutproject/hermes-3/docs/sphinx/equations.rst

 an ion diamagnetic contribution.
 This is calculated by inverting a Laplacian equation similar to that solved in the vorticity equation.

-This component needs to be run after all other currents have been calculated.
-It marks currents as used, so out-of-order modifications should raise errors.
+This component will be run after all other currents have been calculated.

 See the `examples/blob2d-vpol` example, which contains: